CONSTITUTION OF CHRIST COMMUNITY CHURCH

 Section 8 – Removal from Church Membership

-A church member who shall be absent, without plausible reason or excuse, from the services of this church for a period of one (1) year shall be removed from church membership at the discretion of the Elders.
+A church member who is absent, without plausible reason or excuse, from the services of this church for a period of one (1) year shall be removed from church membership at the discretion of the Elders.

 Section 1 – Regular Meetings

 A regular annual meeting of the church members shall be held at the meeting place of the church in September of each year.
-At the regular annual meeting, church members shall hear and/or receive written reports of the affairs of the Corporation and transact any business the elders determine shall be brought before the meeting.
+At the regular annual meeting, church members shall hear and/or receive written reports of the affairs of the Corporation and handle any matters the Elders determine shall be brought before the meeting.

 Section 2 – Special Meetings

-Special meetings of the church membership may be called at any time by the pastor-teacher, the Chairman or Vice-Chairman or by the elders.
+Special meetings of the church membership may be called at any time by the Pastor-Teacher, the Chairman, the Secretary or by the Elders.

 Section 3 – Notice of Meetings